Refund Policy

 3) When do we disclose your information overseas?

-We may disclose personal information to overseas recipients including policy administration providers and IT systems providers that may be supported and maintained by organisations in New Zealand, the Philippines and Vietnam.
+Your personal information may also be disclosed to overseas insurers, reinsurers, related entities, policy administration providers and IT systems providers, including providers supported or maintained by organisations in New Zealand, the Philippines and Vietnam.
+These disclosures may occur as part of global insurance, reinsurance, policy administration and IT support arrangements.

 Overseas recipients may not be subject to privacy laws equivalent to the Australian Privacy Act.
-Where required, we will take reasonable steps to ensure that overseas recipients handle personal information in accordance with Australian privacy laws, or we will seek your informed consent prior to disclosure.
+Where required, we will take reasonable steps to ensure that overseas recipients handle personal information in accordance with Australian privacy laws, or we will seek your informed consent before disclosure.

 By engaging our services, you acknowledge and consent to the disclosure of your personal information overseas as described in this policy.